pprados/virtual-dataframe/docs/index.md

 After this effort, it's possible to compare the performance about the differents technologies, or propose a component, compatible with differents scenario.

-For the deployment of your project, you can select the best framework for your process (in a dockerfile?), with only one ou two environment variables.
+For the deployment of your project, you can select the best framework for your process (in a dockerfile? or virtual environment), with only one ou two environment variables.